couchbase-partners/google-gcp-marketplace-k8s-example/couchbase/README.md

 Couchbase’s mission is to be the data platform that revolutionizes digital innovation.
 To make this possible, Couchbase created the world’s first Engagement Database, built on the most powerful NoSQL technology.

 > The Couchbase Autonomous Operator for Kubernetes enables cloud portability and automates > > operational best practices for deploying and managing the Couchbase Data Platform.
-To optimize integration, we maintain strategic partnerships with enterprise Kubernetes providers, including the Red Hat OpenShift Container Platform.
+To optimize integration, we maintain strategic partnerships with enterprise Kubernetes providers, including  GCP MarketPlace Kubernetes applications.
 As a result, we’re the only NoSQL vendor to offer native integration of Kubernetes with the Couchbase Data Platform

 ## Prerequisites

 #### Acquire License

-The Couchbase Autnomous Operator is currently in beta; so there is no cost to use it at this time.
-However, the Couchbase Clusters that you deploy require your own [licenses](https://www.couchbase.com/legal/agreements#ProductLicenses), where applicable.
+The Couchbase Autonomous Operator is provided at no charge while in beta.
+However, for Couchbase Server you are required to provide your own [license](https://www.couchbase.com/subscriptions-and-support#pricingForm)

-### UI Installation with Google Cloud Marketplace
+### Quickly Install via Google Cloud Platform Marketplace

 Get up and running with a few clicks!
 Install the Couchbase Operator app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
-Follow the on-screen instructions:

-*TODO: link to solution details page*
+To get start simply follow the [on-screen instructions](https://console.cloud.google.com/marketplace/details/couchbase-public/couchbase-operator):

-### Command-line instructions
+### Command-line Instructions

 There are some steps that you we have to complete before we can get to installing Couchbase in the Marketplace.
-It is important to know there will be some command line work as we will be using the Couchbase Admin WebUI to manage the clusters.
-This means you **can not use the cloud shell** to complete all steps.
+It is important to know there will be some command line work regardless of method you choose.
+This is because we will be using the Couchbase Admin WebUI to manage the clusters.
+The important thing to note is you **can not use the cloud shell** to complete all steps.

 ### Google Cloud MarketPlace UI Deployments